TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Methodology

-Prevailing reasoning VLAs predominantly employ VLMs to synthesize CoT reasoning, formulating the generation process as a standard next-token prediction task.
-Thus, we employ a Cross-Entropy (CE) loss to align the generated CoT tokens with the target sequence $R^*$.
+\hzx{\textbf{CoT Hijacking Loss.}} \hzx{Prevailing reasoning VLAs predominantly employ VLMs to synthesize CoT reasoning.
+Despite variations in the specific form of CoT, its generation is commonly formulated as a standard next-token prediction task.} Thus, we employ a Cross-Entropy (CE) loss to align the generated CoT tokens with the target sequence $R^*$.